graezykev/mono-repo/README.md

 ```

+### Use your own font

-If you have your own custom font, and separate them into various writing systems, font styles and font weights, you can also separate the font to different font files by the rule of `{font name}-{lang}-{style}-{weight}`.
+If you have your own custom font, you can also separate them into various writing systems, font styles and font weights, and name different font files by the rule of `{font name}-{lang}-{style}-{weight}`.

-For example we have a font for simplified Chinese and traditional Chinese `custom_chinese_font`:
+For example we have a font for simplified Chinese and traditional Chinese `custom_chinese_font`, in this way we need 2 X 2 X 6 = 24 font files (such as `custom_chinese_font-italic-bold.woff2`) to define the CSS directive `@font-face`.

 ```js
 import tokens from './font-weight.js'